-There’s no holiday that kicks off the warm-weather season quite like Memorial Day.
-This year, why not celebrate by planning a healthy picnic with family and friends?
-From crunchy vegetables and juicy fruits to reduced-fat cheeses, lean sandwich meats, chilled soups, summery salads, and whole-grain breads and wraps, a South Beach Diet-friendly picnic is easy to pack.
-If you take perishable food, it’s essential to keep it cold, so be sure to pack items like fruits, veggies, reduced-fat cheese or other dairy, lean meats, and soups and salads at the bottom of the cooler, and the nonperishable foods like nuts and crackers at the top.
-Here are some tips for packing the perfect picnic:
+Bored with your meal routine?
+Sometimes all you need is a change of scene (literally).
+Take advantage of summer’s warm weather and enjoy a delicious al fresco meal at the park with family and friends.
+From crunchy vegetables and juicy fruits to reduced-fat cheeses, lean sandwich meats, summery salads, and whole-grain breads, a South Beach Diet-friendly picnic is easy to pack.
+It’s essential to keep perishable foods cold, so be sure to pack items like veggies, reduced-fat cheese or other dairy products, lean meats, and soups and salads at the bottom of the cooler, and the nonperishable foods like fruits, nuts, and crackers at the top.
+Here are some tips for assembling the perfect picnic:

 a fruit salad.
 Skip the

 ice cream truck and satisfy your sweet tooth with a refreshing fruit salad

 (Phase 2) at the park.
 Combine nectarine and/or peach slices, chunks of